dschuurman/pi-home/README.md

 > It's recommended to disable `permit_join` after all the Zigbee devices have been paired with your Zigbee adapter to prevent further devices from attempting to join and possibly exposing the network key.
-> It is recommended to enable over-the-air (OTA) updates for all devices to keep then up-to-date.
+>
-> The `frontend` setting provides a nifty web frontend that can be used
+> Note that the `frontend` setting provides a web frontend for viewing the Zigbee network running on the specified port.
+While this can be useful for setup and debugging, you may wish to disable it later.
-> for binding devices, debugging, and showing a map of the Zigbee network,
+>
-> but it also exposes device information on your local network.
+> It is recommended to enable over-the-air (OTA) updates for all devices to keep them up-to-date.

 Once the setup and configuration are complete, ensure the Zigbee USB adapter is inserted in the Raspberry Pi and start Zigbee2MQTT as follows: